Pamela Anderson Sits By Fire & Rocks Leather Boots, Cowboy Hat In Sexy Throwback Shot

 “Like life, peace begins with women.
 We are the first to forge lines of alliance and collaboration across conflict divides.” — Zainab Salbi, Iraqi author, women’s rights activist, humanitarian, social entrepreneur, founder and former CEO of Washington-based Women for Women International.

-And previously shared by The Inquisitr, Pamela sizzled in another stunning black and white shot that she shared for fans last week.
+And previously shared by The Inquisitr, Pamela sizzled in another stunning black-and-white shot that she shared for fans last week.
 For the stunning photo op, Anderson wore her long, blond locks up in a high ponytail and rocked a gorgeous face of makeup that included eyeliner, mascara, blush, lipgloss, and eyeshadow.
 Once again, the stunner’s amazing figure is on full display in a sheer black one-piece, leaving little to the imagination as she flaunts her taut tummy and toned legs.

 Fans can keep up with Anderson by giving her a follow on Instagram.